vbookshelf/myOfflineAi-PrivacyFirst/README.md

 In regulated industries data privacy and security must be paired with Ai models that also meet compliance standards.

 IBM has released a family of small models, called Granite 4.
-They are aimed at regulated industries and mission-critical applications.
-These models have received accreditation under ISO/IEC 42001:2023, certifying that the models are aligned with internationally recognized best practices for safe, responsible AI and that IBM’s AI management system (AIMS) meets the highest levels of scrutiny.
+They are aimed at regulated industries.
+These models have received accreditation under ISO/IEC 42001:2023, certifying that the models are aligned with internationally recognized best practices for safe, responsible AI.

 Granite 4 models are cryptographically signed, for easy provenance verification, and are open sourced under the Apache 2.0 license.<br>
 https://www.ibm.com/new/announcements/ibm-granite-4-0-hyper-efficient-high-performance-hybrid-models